4.82 from 16 reviews

 Servings: 4 people

-This takeout style easy beef and broccoli recipe comes together in just 30 minutes, loaded with tender slices of flank steak and vibrant green broccoli all coated in the most perfect, sweet and savory ginger-garlic sauce.
-It’s quick, easy to make and made with mostly pantry staple ingredients.
+This takeout-style Easy Beef and Broccoli recipe comes together in just a little over 30 minutes and is loaded with tender slices of flank steak and vibrant green broccoli all coated in the most perfect, sweet and savory ginger-garlic sauce.
+It’s quick, easy to make, and uses mostly pantry staple ingredients.

 Ingredients